 No. 1704 ‘Nunlow’ was built in 1938 by Hudswell Clarke & Co.
 Ltd, of Leeds to an order from G & T Earle Cement Manufacturers for use at their works at Hope in Derbyshire.
 It continued to work for Earle’s until 1964 when it was put into store after being replaced by diesels.

 On closure of the Dinting centre, 1704 moved permanently to Ingrow in 2003 when the BLS took over the old Midland goods shed.
-After overhaul the locomotive returned to steam in 2008 and can occasionally be seen at work on Worth Valley trains, especially on Gala weekends.
+After overhaul the locomotive returned to steam in 2008 and could be seen occasional be seen at work on Worth Valley trains, especially on Gala weekends.

-Nunlow’s boiler certificate expires in April 2018 and the locomotive will be withdrawn for overhaul.
+Nunlow’s boiler certificate expired in April 2018 and the locomotive has been withdrawn for overhaul.